Chart Color Schemes

 AreaSearch assessment of residential development activity positions Adelaide among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Adelaide recorded approximately 227 residential properties approved each year over the past five financial years, totalling an estimated 1,135 homes.
-In Financial Year 26, so far, 1 approval has been recorded.
-On average, 3.1 people moved to the area for each dwelling built between Financial Years 21 and 25, indicating demand significantly exceeds new supply.
-New properties are constructed at an average expected cost of $588,000, targeting the premium market segment.
+Adelaide recorded approximately 227 residential properties granted approval each year over the past five financial years, totalling an estimated 1,135 homes.
+As of FY-26, around 1 approval has been recorded.
+On average, 3.1 people moved to the area per dwelling built between FY-21 and FY-25, indicating strong demand exceeding new supply.
+The average construction cost value for new properties was $588,000, suggesting developers targeted the premium market segment with higher-end properties.

 Frequently Asked Questions - Development